StefanoFiumara/Unity-Debug-Log-Wrapper/README.md

 Unity Debug.Log Wrapper
 ========================

-This is a plugin for the Unity3D game engine that allows you to wrap your Debug.Log calls and write them to a file.
+This is a simple plugin for the Unity3D game engine that allows you to wrap your Debug.Log calls and write them to a file.

 Usage:
 ------